The Restored Order of

-At Vatican II in the first document promulgated on the liturgy, Sanctium Concilium, the two primary things spoken of were the reform of the liturgy and the sacraments.
-Concerning the sacrament of confirmation, it was written, "The rite of confirmation is to be revised and the intimate connection which this sacrament has with the whole of Christian initiation is to be more clearly set forth; for this reason it is fitting for candidates to renew their baptismal promises just before they are confirmed (71)."
-Together baptism and confirmation prepare one to receive the Eucharist, the source and summit of our faith.
-Following then the inspiration from Vatican II, the order of the sacraments of initiation were restored to mirror the order of the sacraments of initiation for adults.
+At Vatican II, in the first document promulgated on the liturgy, Sanctum Concilium, the two primary items addressed were the reform of the liturgy and the sacraments.
+Concerning the sacrament of confirmation, it was written, "The rite of confirmation is to be revised and the intimate connection which this sacrament has with the whole of Christian initiation is to be more clearly set forth; for this reason, it is fitting for candidates to renew their baptismal promises just before they are confirmed (71)."
+Together, baptism and confirmation prepare one to receive the Eucharist, the source and summit of our faith.
+Following on the inspiration from Vatican II, the order of the sacraments of initiation were restored to mirror the order of the sacraments of initiation for adults.

-Since the reordering of the sacraments in the Diocese, I have discerned that there are five challenges that we need to overcome to work on overcoming.
+Since the reordering of the sacraments in the Diocese, there are five challenges that we need to overcome.

 We need to move from a classroom style of preparing children to receive the sacraments to a journey model.

 We need to see the journey as a family affair.
 Parents are the leaders of their domestic Church.
-There growth in the faith is important and ongoing conversation is as critical to the preparation of the children.
-They are partners with the clergy, the catechists and where available the Catholic school in forming the child's faith.
-There role is primary.
+Their growth in the faith is important, ongoing, and critical to the preparation of the children.
+They are partners with the clergy, the catechists, and where available the Catholic school in forming the child's faith.
+Their role is primary.

-We need to take into account the context of those we are working with live.
+We need to take into account the context, the lives of those we are working with.
 See those who gather for our sessions as individual families, with a faith journey that has struggles and joys.
 Each person is on a unique journey of faith.
 There are no cookie-cutter Catholics.

 As much as there are challenges, there have also been benefits.

 Greater unity of the sacraments.
-Baptism and confirmation prepares on to receive the Eucharist.
-Confirmation was never meant as a sacrament of maturity nor is their any test for receiving a sacrament.
+Baptism and confirmation prepares one to receive the Eucharist.
+Confirmation was never meant as a sacrament of maturity nor is there any test for receiving a sacrament.
 It is not a carrot to keep children and families connected to the parish for a few more years.